tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 This example shows how the client, with prior knowledge about the server's resumable upload support, can upload parts of a file over a sequence of procedures.

-1) If the client is aware that the server supports resumable upload, it can use the Upload Transfer Procedure with the `Upload-Incomplete` header to start an upload.
+1) If the client is aware that the server supports resumable upload, it can use the Upload Creation Procedure with the `Upload-Incomplete` header to start an upload.

 ~~~
 Client                                      Server